About this curriculum

 We plan opportunities for children to develop their oracy skills by:

 Our curriculum cultivates a sense of independence in writing, whilst being inclusive and enriching.
-Newsome Junior School recognises the importance of children acquiring a wide vocabulary.
-In order for all learners to share ideas, develop vocabulary and to internalise language patterns, we use the principles of Talk4Writing so that they can draw upon an extensive linguistic repertoire when writing.
+Cockington Primary School recognises the importance of children acquiring a wide vocabulary.
+In order for all learners to share ideas, develop vocabulary and to internalise language patterns, we use the principles of Talk4writing so that they can draw upon an extensive linguistic repertoire when writing.

 We also want all of our children to be able to spell new words by effectively applying spelling patterns and rules.
 They will have a solid understanding of grammar and apply it effectively to their writing.
 We believe that all children should be encouraged to take pride in the presentation of their writing by developing a legible, cursive, handwriting style in preparation for their move to secondary school.
 Ultimately, we aim for all children to reach their full potential in writing.